mtytyx/Steam-Debloat/README.md

 > [!NOTE]
 > **Latest Update**: Many games need the latest version of Steam to run (is the end coming?)
 A method of bypassing compatibility is being worked on for dec2022.
 >
-> If a game doesn't work, use `Reinstaller.bat` to return to the latest Steam version
+> If a game doesn't work, use `Uninstall.bat` to return to the latest Steam version
 >
 > Support for running multiple Steam versions simultaneously is coming soon